Shahrnush Parsipur: Awards

-Parsipur was the recipient of the prestigious Hellmann Hammett Award for Human Rights in 1994 and was honored in 2003 at the Encyclopædia Iranica Gala in Miami, for her lifelong achievements as a novelist and literary figure, the first recipient of the International Writers Project Fellowship from the Program in Creative Writing and the Watson Institute for International Studies at Brown University for 2003 to 2004.
+In 1994 Parsipur was the recipient of a Hellman-Hammett grant, awarded to writers who are in financial need as a result of political persecution, from Human Rights Watch's Free Expression Project.
+She was honored with the Fiction Award at the Encyclopædia Iranica Gala in Miami in 2003.
+She was the first recipient of the International Writers Project Fellowship from the Program in Creative Writing and the Watson Institute for International Studies at Brown University for 2003 to 2004.
 She received an honorary doctorate from Brown University in 2010.

 In December 2024, Shahrnush Parsipur was included on the BBC's 100 Women list.